 Remove any excess fat from the steak and chop into small cubes

 Peel and top and tail the onions.
 Chop them finely.

-If the ready made puff pastry is frozen, start to defrost it.
+If the ready made puff pastry is frozen, start to defrost it at room temperature.

 The remainder of the preparation below can be done while the steak is slow-cooking.

-Chop the kidney into small cubes (see Cook's notes above if you need to prepare kidneys for cooking).
+Chop the kidney into small cubes (see Advice section below if you need to prepare kidneys for cooking).

 Peel and slice the carrot and the mushrooms.

 Steak and Kidney Pie can be as simple or as complicated as you want to make it.
 This recipe is of the simpler type but, trust CookUK, it has all the flavour of the best steak and kidney pie.
 First, we use ready made puff pastry.
 Handmade puff pastry is near impossible to make well whereas the ready made type comes out perfectly every time.

 One word of warning regarding ready made puff pastry.
 We strongly suggest that you don't buy the ready rolled type unless you are very sure it will fit the dimensions of your pie dish.
 Because if the pastry is not wide enough then it will be wasted.
 Instead use a 500g block of ready made puff pastry which can be rolled out to fit your pie dish.